This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup whole milk

-- Drain liquid from the sauce pan, remove cinnamon sticks and put rice back in the pan.
-Add all 3 milks - evaporated milk, condensed milk and whole milk to the pan.
-Let come to a boil.
+- Drain any remaining liquid, remove cinnamon sticks and return rice to the pan over medium-high heat.
+Add sweetened condensed milk, evaporated milk, and whole milk and bring to a boil.

 - Reduce the heat to low and cook for about 20 minutes, stirring constantly.
-The milk can easily burn so it's important to stir as much as possible as it thickens.
+The milk can easily burn, so it is important to stir constantly as it thickens.